AntonioNways/Web/README.md

 # Web
-All my web projects are posted here
+All my web projects are posted here (usually, a link to Codepen)

-git remote add origin https://github.com/AntonioNways/Web.git
+If you are interested in checking me out at CodePen, please visit: https://codepen.io/SilverAnt/#

+Thank you!